jkobejs/zio-google-cloud-oauth2/docs/index.md

 # Google Oauth 2.0 for Scala

-Effectfull API for [Google OAuth 2.0][google-oauth] flows for Scala.
-Currently it supports only server to server interaction.
+Effectful API for [Google OAuth 2.0][google-oauth] flows for Scala.
+Google APIs use the OAuth 2.0 protocol for authentication and authorization.
+Google supports common OAuth 2.0 scenarios such as those for web server, installed, and client-side applications.

 Quick start
 ------------